grantmacken/tree-sitter-xquery/README.md

 It should provide identification of syntax tree parts that enable text highlighting, folding, scope info and more for a text editor.
-The incremental tree-sitter parse should be a step above text highlighting with regular expressions, but should not be confused with a validating parser.
+The incremental tree-sitter parse should be a step above text highlighting with regular expressions, however tree-sitter should not be confused with a validating parser.
 Unlike a validating parser, tree-sitter will not stop on-error, but continue to parse.

 - [tree-sitter presentation](https://www.youtube.com/watch?v=Jes3bD6P0To) - a new parsing system for programming tools
 - [why tree sitter](https://github.com/github/semantic/blob/master/docs/why-tree-sitter.md) - github semantic team